Workiva/w_transport/docs/guides/MockWebSocketHandlers.md

 Once registered, handlers continue to serve matching WebSocket connections until canceled or until the transport mocks are reset/uninstalled.

-### Registering a handler to match WebSockets by URI
+### Registering a handler for WebSockets that match a URI exactly

 > The expected URI must match exactly, including scheme, host, path, and query.